Contact us

 7. Stu Ugrin Petre Deian, stud.
 Untaru Paul, Sturza A., Muntean, D. Monoamine Oxidase Is A Mediator Of Endothelial Dysfunction In Human Mesenteric Arteries In The Setting Of Inflammation.
 2018 Annual Undergraduate Research Program (TDK) of the University of Szeged, 16 November 2018, Szeged, Hungary, Best Foreign Presentation Prize

-and co-authored scientific papers (name of students with bold), e.g.:
+and have co-authored scientific papers (name of students with bold) published in journals with IF, e.g.:

 1. Duicu, O.M., Privistirescu, A., Wolf, A., Petruş, A., Dănilă, M.D., Raţiu, C.D., Muntean, D.M., Sturza, A. Methylene Blue Improves Mitochondrial Respiration And Decreases Oxidative Stress In A Substrate-Dependent Manner In Diabetic Rat Hearts.
 Can J Physiol Pharmacol 2017; 95(11):1376-1382.